Kenya Moore Says She & Marc Daly Are Considering Having Another Baby Soon

 “For him, it’s like, ‘Well, how many children will I have?’
 So I think that is probably the biggest issue for him,” Moore said.
 “But I don’t think he thinks he can love anyone more than he loves Brooklyn and his other children right now, so … I don’t know.
 They have a really strong, strong bond.
 And I think his fear is that, ‘What if the child comes and I don’t have this kind of bond with him because you didn’t carry her or we’re still figuring out our relationship?'”

 Moore also revealed that if she does have another child, she will most likely not carry the baby on her own.
 During her pregnancy with Brooklyn, she had multiple difficulties, which made her consider getting a surrogate for the second child.
 If she did decide to go the surrogacy route, she would have help from one of her current castmates.
-Her friend, Kandi Burruss, recently had her baby girl Blaze Tucker via surrogate.
+Her friend, Kandi Burruss, recently had her baby girl, Blaze Tucker, via surrogate.

-The couple’s marriage faced a bump in the road back in September 2019.
+The couple’s marriage faced a bump in the road in September of 2019.
 They announced they were separating after two years of marriage.
 Since the announcement, Moore said they have attended therapy via Zoom, and are planning to do physical appointments once quarantine is over.

 While getting emotional, Moore also shared that her first trip after quarantine will be to New York to reunite with her husband.